-This building was the very first structure built in Abu Dhabi, and was home to emirate’s ruling Al Nahyan family in the 1760s.
-Made of coral and sea stone, the Qasr al Hosn was once commanding watchtower.
-The shells used in the walls break the sunlight into myriad colors – it’s a lovely sight.
+Qasr Al-Hosn Palace and Fort was the very first structure built in Abu Dhabi and the home to emirate’s ruling Al Nahyan family in the 1760s.
+Made of coral and sea stone, the Qasr al Hosn was once a commanding watchtower.
+The shells used in the walls break the sunlight into a myriad of colors – it’s a lovely sight.

-If you plan properly, you can take in all the listed sights in Abu Dhabi in just one day, and get back to your hotel or to the airport by nightfall.
-Abu Dhabi has much more to reveal than we can fit into this article.
-So be sure to do your own homework and research the places you want to visit.
+– If you plan properly, you can take in all of the listed sights in Abu Dhabi in just one day and get back to your hotel or to the airport by nightfall.
+Abu Dhabi has much more to reveal than we can fit into this article, so be sure to do your homework and research the places you want to visit.
 Make the best of your visit to Abu Dhabi.

 Pin for later!

 If you have any other propositions for this One Day in Abu Dhabi Itinerary feel free to share it in the comments below!Save

 Make your next trip as simple and as enjoyable as possible by packing smart.
 It’s amazing how much stress top travel items can save you, so choose carefully.